SirjanaA/kub-capstone/README.md

-# Part2:  Details on the process steps ##
+# Part 2:  Details on the process steps ##

-# Create and configure the deployment environment
+## Create and configure the deployment environment

 Create new t2.micro instance with exisitng AMI, security group with all SSH, HTTP and HTTPS rule allowed.
 [Access and Secrets key is based on eruser102 user key.]
 * Connect to the newly build server and run "aws configure" add the access and secrets key - use "aws sts get-caller-identity" to confirm access in the account.